 How They Work

 In debt settlement, you or a credit counselor working on your behalf will contact each of your creditors and attempt to negotiate a way out.
-You’ll offer to pay a lump sum that is somewhat less than the total amount you owe.
-If the offer is accepted, your creditor will consider your debt paid in full.
+You’ll offer to pay a lump sum that is less than the total amount you owe.
+If the offer is accepted, your creditor will consider your debt paid.

 In debt consolidation, you take out a new loan to pay off the ones you already have.
 Your new loan likely will have a lower interest rate than what you were paying on the other loans, and your financial situation each month may be greatly simplified.